7 Reasons Why You Aren’t Living Your Purpose

-You’re trying so hard, you’re committed, you have the best of intentions.
+You’re trying so hard, and you’re committed, and you have the best of intentions.
 So why do you feel so lost and question your purpose?
 Here are 7 pitfalls that stop us from living our full potential.

 What is our purpose as Christ-followers?

 Our purpose as one who believes in Jesus will differ from what the world says our purpose should be.